Sports et divertissements: 16. Le Water-chute (The Water Chute)

-18. Le Traîneau (The Sled) - Courez
+18. Le Traîneau (The Sled)

-Running.
+Marked Courez (Running).
 At under half a minute in performance the shortest piece in the set.
-Satie's music for the sled speeding along is purely descriptive - a series of skittering, frenetic bursts covering most of the keyboard - while the commentary is mostly concerned with the icy conditions: "Ladies, keep your noses inside your furs...The landscape is very cold and doesn't know what to do with itself."
+Satie's music for the sled speeding along is purely descriptive – a series of skittering, frenetic bursts covering most of the keyboard – while the commentary is mostly concerned with the icy conditions: "Ladies, keep your noses inside your furs...
+The landscape is very cold and doesn't know what to do with itself."

-19. Le Flirt (Flirting) - Agité
+19. Le Flirt (Flirting)

-Agitatedly.
+Marked Agité (Agitatedly).
 An impetuous man tries to seduce an uninterested woman by telling her "nice things...modern things."
 She rebuffs him by saying "I would like to be on the moon", underscored by a snatch of the folksong Au clair de la lune.
 The would-be lover nods his head in defeat.

-20. Le Feu d'artifice (Fireworks) - Rapide
+20. Le Feu d'artifice (Fireworks)

-Rapidly.
+Marked Rapide (Rapidly).
 Another descriptive piece.
 As Bengal lights and other fireworks streak across the evening sky, "An old man goes crazy" among the spectators.
 Ascending triplets bring the number to an explosive climax, followed by a desolate whimper.

-21. Le Tennis (Tennis) - Avec cérémonie
+21. Le Tennis (Tennis)

-Ceremoniously.
+Marked Avec cérémonie (Ceremoniously).
 In his June 1913 squib about Debussy's ballet Jeux for the journal Revue musicale S.I.M., Satie poked fun at Ballets Russes choreographer Vaslav Nijinsky for presenting it as a "tennis match" while taking absurd liberties with the game, which Nijinsky seemed to have confused with soccer (use of a football, no racquets or center court net).
 Satie mirthfully defined the result as a new sport, "Russian tennis", which he predicted would become "all the rage."
 He may well have recalled this episode when he composed Le Tennis 10 months later.
 The music, while depicting the back-and-forth of the players, is strangely dark and ambiguous; and the implied eroticism that pervaded the choreography of Jeux is trivialized in Satie's text, in which the spectator-narrator mixes prosaic sensual observations ("What good-looking legs he has...what a fine nose") with correct sports terminology ("A slice serve!").
 The piece, and the suite, end on one word (in English): "Game!"